situlsrtq/void/README.md

 GLFW: Provides basic cross-platform windowing and input control\
 DearImGUI: Provides an immediate-mode UI framework for menus and controls

-With the exception of a few functions from C built-ins (string, math, stdint, stdio), everything else was hand-implemented.
+With the exception of a few functions from C built-ins (string, math, stdint, stdio), everything else is hand-implemented.
-The standard library was not used.
-For the most part, the linear algebra in uMATH, uPHYS and the shaders was derived through research (among the various sources listed below), not by hand.
+The standard library is not used.
+For the most part, the linear algebra in uMATH, uPHYS and the shaders are derived through research (among the various sources listed below), not by hand.

 ## Building from Source